0x27752357/simple-quiz-app/README.md

 # simple-quiz-app
-nothing special a simple quiz app you can alias it with your terminal
+nothing special just a simple quiz app that you can alias it with your terminal